-· enquiring of management, internal audit, and the audit committee, including obtaining and

-- o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations; - discussing among the engagement team and involving relevant internal specialists, including tax, valuations and IT regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- enquiring of management, internal audit, and the audit committee, including obtaining and reviewing supporting documentation, concerning the company's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations; - discussing among the engagement team and involving relevant internal specialists, including tax, valuations and IT regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
 As part of this discussion, we identified potential for fraud in using prudent estimates and judgements on credit provisioning; and - obtaining an understanding of the legal and regulatory framework that the company operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the company.
-The key laws and regulations we considered in this context included the UK Companies Act, tax legislation and Financial Conduct Authority (FCA) / Prudential Regulation Authority (PRA) regulations.
+The key laws and regulations we considered in this context included the UK Companies Act, tax legislation and Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA) regulations.